-The purpose of the Publications Award is to recognize excellence in a constituent society's or other ASCLS-affiliated group's (e.g., Forum for Concerns of Minorities or Student Forum) publication/newsletter.
+The purpose of the Publications Award is to recognize excellence in a constituent society's or other ASCLS-affiliated group's (e.g., Diversity Advocacy Council or Student Forum) publication/newsletter.
 Awards are given in two categories : (1) the traditional newsletter paper format (which includes a paper newsletter posted on a state society's website) and (2) the true web-based newsletter with associated links, animations, etc.

 Award: Winners receive a plaque at the ASCLS Annual Meeting Awards Ceremony.
 Awards are given to the top three publications in each of the following categories: